simonhq/asx_sensor/readme.md

 The [ASX](https://www.asx.com.au/) site provides this information in JSON format, this just makes the information available as sensors in HA.

+This information is only daily information, showing the latest close data, and other relevant information about a stock, it does not provide actual trading information.

 As this is non time critical sensor, it only gets the information on a set time schedule, once per day at 7.27pm after the close of the market.

 ### To Run